Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 - Ricardo Beverly Hills

 - American Tourister

 One company that wasn’t previously on our list of the top luggage brands was Delsey.
-However, with low price points and stylish suitcases, they’ve become one of our new favorites as they offer value for money!
+However, with low price points and stylish suitcases, they’ve become one of our readers’ favorites as they offer a balance of style and value for money!

 “I have two sizes, depending on if I am traveling for three days or a week or more.
 These suitcases are very sturdy and stay looking nice over many miles.